GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/Documentation/TechnicalMemos/Data Persistence/TechnicalMemo1.1.md

 3. **Defer binding:**

 ## Motivation
-- Adopt the same codebase for different clients that have constraints in the data model and DBMS.
+- The motivation behind this solution is to ensure that the same codebase can support different client needs, particularly when clients have constraints regarding the data model and DBMS.
+By decoupling the application logic from the persistence layer and allowing for runtime configuration, we can achieve:

+  - Scalability: Ability to support multiple data models and databases as client needs evolve.
+  - Maintainability: Reduced coupling leads to easier maintenance and updates.
+  - Flexibility: Supporting both relational and non-relational databases ensures that we can cater to a wide range of client requirements without major code changes.

 ## Alternatives
+- Direct Coupling: One alternative would be to tightly couple the application with a specific DBMS (e.g., MySQL).
+However, this approach reduces flexibility and makes the system harder to adapt when a new database is introduced.
+- Separate Codebases for Each DBMS: Another approach could be to maintain separate versions of the application for each supported DBMS.
+While this provides maximum optimization for each DBMS, it significantly increases development and maintenance efforts.
+- Database Abstraction Layers (e.g., JPA): Using frameworks like JPA for relational databases provides abstraction at the ORM level.
+However, it may not be suitable for non-relational databases without significant adjustments.

 ## Pending Issues
-- How difficult and long will be the refactoring of current solution to adopt other persistence data models and DBMS?
+- Complexity of Refactoring: How difficult and time-consuming will it be to refactor the current solution to support multiple persistence data models and DBMS?
+A detailed impact assessment is needed.
-- What are the parts of the system that requires modification?
+- Identifying Modifications: Which parts of the system will require modification to accommodate new persistence strategies?
+This includes identifying areas where persistence logic is tightly coupled.
-- What data models and DBMS should be supported?
-(According to the Product Owner, non-relational (document) and relational should be supported.
-Such as: H2, Oracle, MS SQL, Mongo DB).
+- Supported Data Models and DBMS: Which data models and DBMS should be supported initially?
+According to the Product Owner, both non-relational (document) and relational models should be supported, including systems like H2, Oracle, MS SQL, and MongoDB.